Q&A: Avi Schiffmann, the Washington state teen behind a coronavirus website with millions of views

 Last December, long before his state became the U.S. epicenter of COVID-19 deaths and illnesses Schiffmann coded and launched a website that tracks and compiles information about the disease from dozens of international news and government websites.

-Created in “massive” coding sprees that stretched into the morning hours, nvcov2019.live garnered millions of page views and a regular audience that peppers the Mercer Island teen with hundreds of messages a day — including one from a man who was quarantined in Beijing during the early days of the outbreak in China.
+Created in “massive” coding sprees that stretched into the morning hours, ncov2019.live garnered millions of page views and a regular audience that peppers the Mercer Island teen with hundreds of messages a day — including one from a man who was quarantined in Beijing during the early days of the outbreak in China.

 He’s still ironing out the kinks: On Tuesday evening, for example, he had to fix the total number of deaths in the U.S. related to the virus.